Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 36 of the 58 games they were the moneyline favorite this season (62.1%).
+- The Braves have been the moneyline favorite 59 total times this season.
+They've gone 37-22 in those games.

-- In games it has played as moneyline favorites with odds of -250 or shorter, Atlanta has a 10-4 record (winning 71.4% of its games).
+- Atlanta has gone 11-4 (winning 73.3% of its games) when it has played as moneyline favorites of -250 or shorter.

-- Based on this game's moneyline, the Braves' implied win probability is 71.4%.
+- The implied moneyline probablility for this matchup gives the Braves a 71.4% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!